kencrocken/kagyudc/README.md

 * Database initialization

-* How to run the test suite
+* How to run the test suite - RSpec is not currently installed, Rails Test suite available

 * Services (job queues, cache servers, search engines, etc.)